History of the chain, from Raley’s/Bel-Air Website:

 Today, 18 Bel Air Markets stand testament to the Wongs’ commitment to providing the highest quality products and service.

-Photos Bel-Air on Fruitridge Road in Sacramento in 1999 (before remodeling):
+Photos of Bel-Air on Fruitridge Road in Sacramento in 1999 (before remodeling):